a portrait of Giles Masters

 Research

-I am a historical musicologist specialising in twentieth-century music, cultural politics, and institutional history.
+I am a historical musicologist specialising in 19th- and 20th-century music, cultural politics, and institutional history.
 In the broadest terms, I aim in my work to show how transnational perspectives can deepen our understanding of the relationship between, on the one hand, ideas, practices, and networks pertaining to music, and, on the other, the profound cultural, social, and political transformations of the twentieth century, particularly as regards geopolitics.
 To date, my research has focused primarily on the festivals organised in the 1920s and 1930s by the International Society for Contemporary Music (ISCM) – events which offer an unrivalled lens for re-examining the conjuncture of modernism and internationalism in European musical culture.

 At Magdalen, I have developed my work on music and international relations by co-organising the conference ‘Music and Diplomacy in the Long Twentieth Century’, which included speakers from UC Berkeley, the University of Edinburgh, Freiburg University, and Paris-Saclay University, as well as participants from six different departments at Oxford.
 The artist Jasmina Cibic gave a public lecture and film screening, and led a student workshop on soft power, international organisations, and the politics of curation.